ALRW/dayAsADev/courseSections/section14.md

 Setting up an automated build pipeline
 -------------------------------------

-In the precourse we setup access to a service called [Travis CI](https://travis-ci.org/) which we'll use to automate our CI pipeline.
+In the precourse we setup access to a service called [Travis CI :link:](https://travis-ci.org/) which we'll use to automate our CI pipeline.

 But first, what is Travis and what exactly will it do for us?